-On the other hand, the Advar’s imaging displays commendable instrument and vocal separation for a single dynamic driver earphone.
+On the other hand, Advar’s imaging displays commendable instrument and vocal separation for a single dynamic driver earphone.
 Relative to its center image, audible cues (instruments, vocals) are easily discerned or picked up on.

 Even with fast-sounding tracks populated by a large group of instruments and singers, the imaging prowess allows the listener to dissect, and hone in on specific artifacts without resistance.

-The imagined distance between instruments or vocals on the virtual stage is conveyed accurately, uncolored.
+The imagined distance between instruments or vocals on the virtual stage is conveyed accurately, and uncolored.
 Thus, Advar’s image is one that presents depth, distance, and space remarkably well for its price.